Location: Crisis Solutions Center, Seattle, WA

 - Other duties as assigned.

-- Interest or experience in working with clients who have difficulty engaging with traditional programs.
+- Interest in or experience working with clients who are difficult to engage and maintain in traditional mental health programs.

 - Ability to communicate and work effectively with staff from various backgrounds.